 - The successful appeal brought by a journalist from OpenDemocracy to the Information Tribunal for information relating to the Freedom of Information Clearing House run by the Cabinet Office.

-- A judicial review challenge, currently pending before the Supreme Court, brought by a Chagossian woman in Seychelles on behalf of her community in relation to their rights following their forced removal from the Chagos Islands.
+- Judicial review proceedings brought on behalf of a Chagossian woman in the Seychelles on behalf of her community in relation to their rights following their forced removal from the Chagos Islands.

 - Working with local campaign group Together Against Sizewell C on their legal challenge to plans by EDF related to the development of a nuclear power facility in an Area of Outstanding Natural Beauty on the Suffolk coast.